firstlawrobotics/doom-agent/stock/stock-writeup.md

 [![](https://j.gifs.com/L7O6nX.gif)](http://www.youtube.com/watch?v=m-DYZ1N2oO8 "Strafing Demo")

-### Actions Available:
+* Actions Available:
    * Move Left
    * Move Right
    * Fire

-### Rewards:
+* Rewards:
    * -1 for living
    * -5 for missing
    * +100 for killing target

-### Hyper-Parameters:
+* Hyper-Parameters:
    * Q-Learning Settings
        * learning_rate = 0.00025
        * discount_factor = 0.99
        * epochs = 30
        * learning_steps_per_epoch = 2000
        * replay_memory_size = 10000
    * NN learning settings
        * batch_size = 64
    * Training regime
        * test_episodes_per_epoch = 100
    * Other parameters
        * frame_repeat = 12

-# Basic_turn.wad - Stock Q-Learning
+# Basic Turning - Stock Q-Learning

 While strafing is intelligent behavior, replacing walking with turning gives us a much more natural looking result.
+The frame skip was set at 12, which while not a problem while strafing, caused the agent to overshoot and overcorrect, oftentimes repeatedly.
+This caused suboptimal behavior.
+This could be rectified by using a smaller frame skip, but was not nessecary for these experiments.

 [![](https://j.gifs.com/71m8Yy.gif)](http://www.youtube.com/watch?v=gEkVpXXfXHs "Turning Demo")

-### Actions Available:
+* Actions Available:
-* Turn Left
+   * Move Left
-* Turn Right
+   * Move Right
    * Fire

-### Rewards:
+* Rewards:
    * -1 for living
    * -5 for missing
    * +100 for killing target

-### Hyper-Parameters:
+* Hyper-Parameters:
-Varied based on experiment, performance graphs below.
-(Due to stochastic nature of RL, I should do more experimentation, but this is enough to show some trends.
+   * Varied based on experiment, performance graphs below.
+Due to the stochastic nature of RL, I should do more experimentation, but this is enough to show some trends.

-The frame skip was set at 12, which while not a problem while strafing, caused the agent to overshoot and overcorrect, oftentimes repeatedly.
-This caused suboptimal behavior.
-This could be rectified by using a smaller frame skip, but was not nessecary.

 ### Learning Rate
 ![Learning Rate](https://raw.githubusercontent.com/firstlawrobotics/doom-agent/master/stock/Save/bt/basic_turn.cfg%20Learning%20Rate%20Test_line.png)